HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 ## Expected Output

 ![If this is what you see your napari and aicsimageio plugin installation is working as expected.
-If not then please check the installation or get in touch with the course organisers for help.](fig/plate1-blue.png){alt="A screenshot of freshly opened Plate1-Blue-A-12-Scene-3-P3-F2-03.czi" width='80%'}
+If not then please check the installation first by re-running the above steps and checking for any error messages in the terminal output.
+If that fails please get in touch with the course organisers for help.](fig/plate1-blue.png){alt="A screenshot of freshly opened Plate1-Blue-A-12-Scene-3-P3-F2-03.czi" width='80%'}